 - April.
 2011 - Earth River wins 3 year legal battle with land speculators fighting to steal Cave Camp property, ensuring this stunning natural treasure will be placed in the land trust to remain forever wild.

-- May 2011 - Environmental attorney, Robert Currie Jr. forms the first River Keeper in Patagonia on the Futaleufu River www.futaleufuriverkeeper.com .
+- May 2011 - Earth River helps form the first River Keeper in Patagonia on the Futaleufu River www.futaleufuriverkeeper.com .
 The River Keeper will be dedicated to the preservation of the Futaleufu River and Valley.